openssl/technical-policies/policies/assembler.md

 Where assembler optimisations are acceptable they should be implemented using [perlasm].

+Compiler intrinsic code can be used where it makes sense.
+If compiler support for intrinsic code is not present, it must be automatically disabled during the build (for compilers that are still supported).

+Selection of an implementation for an architectural feature must always be based on runtime detection of the CPU's capabilities.
+It is not acceptable to fail during runtime due to missing CPU capabilities unless the build configuration explicitly targets the concrete CPU family that provides the capability.

 [perlasm]: /policies/general/glossary/#perlasm
 [stable release]: /policies/general/glossary/#stable-release
 [stable release update policy]: /policies/technical/stable-release-updates/